nybell/drugsets/README.md

 Nathaniel Bell (n.y.bell@vu.nl)

 ## Prerequisites
 DRUGSETS was developed using [Python 3.8.5](https://www.python.org/) and [R 4.1.0](https://www.r-project.org/) with the following packages.
-Older versions of these packages will not work:
+Older versions of Python, R, or of the packages below will not work:

 Python
 [tqdm](https://tqdm.github.io) == 4.62.3